giantsol/Blue-Diary/README.md

 },
 ```

-Build the app again, and press `Run` button from Android Studio.
+Press `Run` button again, and it should build fine.

 If you still can't run it, please leave <a href="#feedback">Feedback</a>!